IBM/mlapp/docs/api/cli.md

 ​
 * **stop:**
 ​
-> -- `mlapp mlcp stop` - stops mlcp docker container.
+> -- `mlapp cp stop` - stops the docker compose orchestration for the control panel.
 >
 >>  stop options:
 >> * -h, --help &nbsp; Show this message and exit.
 ​
 ---
 ### 1.8. services
-Use it to setup and run mlapp MLCP locally on your machine.
+Use it to setup and run MLApp control panel locally on your machine.

 ##### 1.8.1.
 Options:
 * --help &nbsp; Show this message and exit.